-Women want stability but men want their freedom.
-These two aims may conflict.
+Women want loyal devotion but men want their freedom.
+These two aims can cause conflict.
+If a man’s sex life is not meeting his expectations, he may want a more attractive partner or more adventurous pleasuring than his wife is willing to provide.
 Men enjoy casual sex for the opportunity to experience first-hand the variation in the genital anatomy and sexual behaviours of a new partner.
 Some men appreciate a variety of lovers much more than others.

-If a man’s sex life is not meeting his expectations, he may want a more attractive partner or more adventurous pleasuring than his wife is willing to provide.
+Women tend to take male sexual loyalty for granted without appreciating the struggle many men face to avoid temptation (even though many of these temptations do not represent true sexual opportunities).
 Men experience many more sexual temptations than a woman ever does.
-Women tend to take male sexual loyalty for granted without appreciating the struggle men face to avoid temptation (even though many of these temptations do not represent true sexual opportunities).
-Some men want the opportunity to explore sex with different partners.
-They feel that having one lover severely limits their sexual freedom, which they see as a right.
-As men age, they may appreciate the stability of a longer-term relationship.
+Some men want to explore sex with different partners.
+They feel that having one lover severely limits their sexual freedom, which they see as a basic male right.
+But as men age, they may appreciate the emotional security of a long-term relationship.

 In fictional media we see sexually confident woman who expect a man to deliver their sexual satisfaction.
 This presumed sexual assertiveness on the part of the modern feminist is just a political stance.
 Men today provide the same they always have, vaginal thrusting until male ejaculation.
 Women never complain because they don’t know what else to ask for.
 A woman is initially wary of what a man might do during a sexual encounter.
 She anticipates a man’s sex drive to explore a woman’s body and initiate intercourse.
 Equally a woman feels helpless because of her own passivity in approaching sexual activity with no motivation to do anything other than go along with (or to defend herself against) whatever activity a man initiates.
 Women’s lack of arousal with a lover means that they do not have the focus on achieving their own orgasm that men have.
 Women cannot tell a lover what stimulation they need for orgasm because they don’t know themselves.

 Some young women find it difficult to say no to male advances.
 They give in to men’s persuasive interest in them but afterwards they have regrets.
-They resent other women who disapprove of their behaviour.
+They resent other women who are disapproving of their behaviour.
 Most women understand how easy it is to arouse a man, who admires them.
 They also know that this admiration arises because men want intercourse.
 A woman who provides sex without obtaining anything in return is not respected.
+Women are not respected unless they trade sex for a relationship rather than for money.
 This is a key difference between male and female sexuality.
 Women have different sexual roles including mistress, concubine, hooker, slut and whore.
 There are no male equivalents because men are responsive.
-Women are not respected unless they trade sex for love rather than money.

-Reliable contraception has no doubt made women more willing to engage in casual sex.
+Men find that younger, less experienced women are more easily pressured into having sex.
+Reliable contraception has made more women willing to have casual sex.
 Lack of confidence and self-esteem lead some women to experiment with casual sex for a time because they enjoy the novelty of being popular with men.
-Women have sex for fun, for ego or to obtain a non-sexual reward such as money or love.
-However, the vast majority of women still prefer to have sex with someone they care about.
-Men find younger, less experienced women are more easily pressured into having sex.
+Women have sex for fun, for ego or to obtain non-sexual rewards such as material assets or a loving relationship.
+However, not all women will engage in casual sex, even with reliable contraception.
+The vast majority of women still prefer to have sex with someone they care about.
 Women gain confidence with increasing age, experience and social status.

 Numerous research studies make it very clear that the people who have the best quality and most frequent sex are married couples.
 That says a lot about the inadequacies of ‘casual sex’.
-(Les Parrot 2009)
+(Les Parrot)